agpwnd/research/karvi-solutions.md

 This means anyone with database access can reverse the obfuscation and recover every single credit card.
 There is literally no protection here - just the illusion of security.

 And the cherry on top?
-They're storing CVV codes.
+They're storIng CVV codes.
 Yes, the 3-4 digit codes that PCI DSS explicitly forbids from being stored.
 They're not just breaking security best practices; they're violating payment card industry rules in the most spectacular way possible.

 Want to see exactly what they're storing?
 When we dove into their database structure, we found the `rt_credit_cards` table containing everything an attacker would need: